 Seth M. Gerber’s trial practice focuses on high-stakes trade secrets and non-compete litigation.
 Seth is the leader of the firm’s IP Trade Secrets Working Group.
 Law360 featured Seth’s trial victories when Morgan Lewis was named “Employment Group of the Year” in 2018.
 Seth has been recognized in The Best Lawyers in America (commercial litigation), as a Southern California “Super Lawyer,” and as one of the top 20 lawyers in California under the age of 40 by the Daily Journal in 2011.

-Seth has successfully brought claims for violation of international law against agencies and instrumentalities of a foreign state under the Foreign Sovereign Immunities Act.
-He participated in a hearing before the US Senate Helsinki Commission, directly negotiated with high-ranking foreign officials and the US State Department, and obtained a favorable judgment and sanctions award of over $60 million against a foreign state.
-Seth’s high-profile litigation matters have been the subject of articles in The National Law Journal, The Daily Journal, The Blog of LegalTimes, Law360, The Los Angeles Times, The New York Times, and The Washington Post, and in law review articles in the Loyola of Los AngelesInternational & Comparative Law Review and the International Journal of Cultural Property.
+Seth is experienced in cross-border litigation involving the theft of trade secrets and property overseas, including in China.
+He is familiar with sovereign immunity issues and has participated in a hearing before the US Senate Helsinki Commission, negotiated with foreign officials and the US State Department, and obtained a favorable judgment and sanctions award of over $122 million against a foreign state.
+His high-profile cross-border litigation matters have been the subject of articles in The National Law Journal, The Daily Journal, The Blog of LegalTimes, Law360, The Los Angeles Times, The New York Times, and The Washington Post, and in law review articles in the Loyola of Los AngelesInternational & Comparative Law Review and the International Journal of Cultural Property.

 Seth has served on boards of several community organizations.
 He is a recipient of the State Bar of California’s Wiley M. Manuel Award for Pro Bono Legal Services.